← Back

 Another Figma prototype showing a new design for the prices page

-A high-fidelity clickable prototype for demonstration
+A high-fidelity clickable prototype in Figma for demonstration

-Content Writing and Navigation in Five Languages
+Content Writing and Navigation in Five Languages.

 Outcomes: With all this work in place, I could begin designing pages to accommodate all the content - this was the fun part!

-Mobile First (responsive) Page Design
+Mobile First (responsive) Design

 One critical page was instructions on how to get there.
 The maps that came with Wix had very poor contrast and were not suitable for people with visual accessibility needs.
 I found an alternative by embedding Google Maps directly which was much more satisfactory.